 How to Install Return Ducts

-- Determine whether you will use individual return ducts, one or more central ducts, or one of these in combination with transfer grills, jump ducts, and/or undercut doors.
-Consider filter placement and air handler unit when making this decision.
-With individually ducted returns the filter will need to be located at the equipment return air inlet.
+- Determine whether you will use individual return ducts to each bedroom, one or more central ducts, or central ducts in combination with transfer grills, jump ducts, and/or undercut doors.
+Consider filter placement when making this decision.
+With individually ducted returns, the filter will need to be located at the equipment return air inlet.
 With a centrally located return, the filter can be located at the return grille.
 This configuration may make it easier for the homeowner to change or clean the furnace filter, if plans called for locating the furnace in a hard to reach location, such as an attic or crawlspace.

 - Consider noise when determining placement of returns.
 A return duct that has a direct connection to the blower motor could transfer that blower noise to the living room.